drakewang2000/ADS-Fall2023-Project2-ShinyApp-Group7/README.md

 Project 2 group 7

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Zhaolin Wang, Yoojin Lee, Bessie Wang, Yitian Shen

 Summary: In this project, we utilize the Hazard Mitigation Assistance (HMA) Projects dataset from FEMA to design a Shiny app.
 This app assists American residents in disaster preparedness and offers insights for the government on future fund allocation and disaster response strategies.